Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Introduction

 \section{Introduction}

 Recommender systems (RSs) generally show users feeds of items with the goal of maximizing their engagement, and users choose what to click on based on their preferences.
-Importantly, the recommender's actions are not independent of changes in users' internal states: simple changes in the content displayed to users have been shown to affect user's behavior \citep{wilhelm_practical_2018, hohnhold_focusing_2015}, mood \citep{kramer_experimental_2014}, beliefs \cite{allcott_welfare_nodate}, and preferences \citep{epstein_search_2015}.
+Importantly, the recommender's actions are not independent of changes in users' internal states: simple changes in the content displayed to users can affect their behavior \citep{wilhelm_practical_2018, hohnhold_focusing_2015}, mood \citep{kramer_experimental_2014}, beliefs \cite{allcott_welfare_nodate}, and preferences \citep{adomavicius_recommender_2013, epstein_search_2015}.